 We find that this Beef Tri Tip doesn’t require any sauce, because we love the rub so much, but if you prefer a sauce, you can use our favorite homemade BBQ sauce or any BBQ sauce you like.
 It also tastes great with some chimichurri.

 Tri Tip in the oven is definitely one of our favorites and we serve it often.
-Here are a few side dishes that go well with it.
+If you like it please head down to the ratings and leave us a comment!

 YOU MIGHT ALSO LIKE